AugustHS/AMLS_II_assignment23_24/README.md

   "DIV2K_valid_LR_unknown_X2/X2" contains the LR images for testing Model B in main.py

   "A" contains the code for training and evaluating the Model A, change the path of dataset and the value of scale_factor can make the Model trained for different sub-tasks(X2,X3,X4).
+The well trained Model A for Task A(X3,X4) is also included in this folder.

   "B" contains the code for training and evaluating the Model B, change the path of dataset and the value of scale_factor can make the Model trained for different sub-tasks(X2,X3,X4).
+The well trained Model B for Task B(X3,X4) is also included in this folder.

 3. the packages required to run the code